 The Cherokee Trail Of Tears

-New president Martin Van Buren ordered 16,000 Cherokees be rounded up into holding camps.
+New president Martin Van Buren ordered 16,000 Cherokees to be rounded up and put into holding camps.
 Any that tried to escape were shot, while others suffered from disease and sexual assault from guards.

 After a month Cherokees were sent on their Trail of Tears in groups of a thousand but so many died during the summer, that removal was delayed until winter.
 It turned out to be a particularly harsh winter for a 1,200-mile trek and thousands more died from exposure, malnutrition, and disease.